nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 4.2.5 Fees

-##### Getting monthly fee for a particular student: `fee`
+##### Calculating monthly fee for a particular student: `fee`

-Gets the monthly fee for a particular student for a particular month and year.
+Calculates and retrieves the monthly fee for a particular student for a particular month and year.

 Format: `fee n/STUDENT_NAME m/MONTH y/YEAR`